Wednesday, 30 December 2015

 Cogitations & Colligates on a Catastrophe!

-When Chennai started receiving her first spell of 'November rains' in the first week of November, little did Chennaiites imagine in the faintest of their imaginations that these torrential rains are bound to make an indelible impact on the history and geography of their City.
-It indeed did!
+When Chennai started receiving her first spell of 'November rains' in the first week of November, little did Chennaiites imagine in the faintest of their imaginations that these torrential rains were bound to make an indelible impact on the history and geography of their City.

 The barely visible balcony of our friend's house gone completely under water